-Dr. Le currently resides in District 4 area and was a graduate of Marietta Citizen’s Police Academy, Cobb County Citizen’s Public Safety Academy, and Cobb County CERT.
+Dr. Le currently resides in District 1 area and was a graduate of Marietta Citizen’s Police Academy, Cobb County Citizen’s Public Safety Academy, and Cobb County CERT.
 During his free time, Dr. Le does some volunteering works for Habitat for Humanity, Cobb County Emergency Operation Center, and Meal On Wheels.
 Additionally, he is also a Mentor at the Cristo Rey Jesuit School in Atlanta, GA.

 Peggy Pool was appointed to the Library Board in 2009 by Commissioner Lee to represent District 3 in Cobb County.
 Ms. Pool is a retired teacher.
 She stays busy with her family and many hobbies, is the Worship Chair for St. Paul United Methodist Church, and remains actively involved in the mathematics education community across Georgia.

 Abby was appointed to the Library Board of Trustees by Commissioner Ott in January, 2009.
 She currently serves as the Chair for the Board of Trustees, serves on the Library Foundation Board, and has served on the Trustees’ Facilities Committee as well as chaired the Bylaws Committee.

-Abby works for the Cobb County School District as the Communications Specialist for Wheeler High School which is a change from her degreed career as a Licensed Physical Therapist Assistant.
-She is also a thirty-one Independent Consultant and has been active in her community as a volunteer for numerous organizations such as Keep Cobb Beautiful, the Parent Teacher Association (PTA) at multiple levels & committees, served on the School Council at both Wheeler HS & East Cobb MS, on the Governing Board at Sedalia Park ES, and considers herself a Child Advocate for all children.
+Abby is the former Communications Specialist for Wheeler High School and Licensed Physical Therapist Assistant.
+She has been active in her community as a volunteer for numerous organizations such as Keep Cobb Beautiful, the Parent Teacher Association (PTA) at multiple levels & committees, served on the School Council at both Wheeler HS & East Cobb MS, was on the Governing Board at Sedalia Park ES, and considers herself a Child Advocate for all children.
 She is a past Bd.
-Member of the East Cobb Civic Association, was Booster Club President for Wheeler Boys Soccer for four years, volunteered in the libraries of all previously mentioned schools, has been a part of crew/teams for American Cancer Society’s Relay for Life, the March of Dimes, Atlanta 3-Day Walk for Breast Cancer, Avon 3-day, Komen 3-day & Atlanta AIDS Walk.
+Member of the East Cobb Civic Association, was Booster Club President for Wheeler Boys Soccer for four years, volunteered in the libraries of all previously mentioned schools, has been a part of crew/teams for American Cancer Society’s Relay for Life, the March of Dimes, Atlanta 3-Day & 2-Day Walk for Breast Cancer, Avon 3-day, Komen 3-day & Atlanta AIDS Walk.
 Abby was awarded the Wheeler HS MLK Humanitarian Award 2016, YWCA Tribute Honoree Woman of Achievement 2015, Cobb Life Magazine Best Volunteer for 2015, and Wheeler HS Volunteer of the year 2012-13.